-In Kigali, Informal settlements are a result of rapid urbanization where growth of cities has a considerable faster rate than urban planning processes.
-African Cities like Kigali faces growing challenges in providing all citizens with access to suitable housing.
-Most of the urban growth has taken place in unplanned settlements (SLUMS) that now accommodate 62.6% of the population in Rwanda.
+In Kigali, informal settlements have emerged as a result of rapid urbanization, where the pace of city growth far outstrips urban planning processes.
+African cities like Kigali face growing challenges in providing all citizens with access to adequate housing.
+Today, most urban growth has taken place in unplanned settlements (slums), which now accommodate 62.6% of Rwanda’s population.

-“Informal Settlements are neighborhoods where sanitation services, supply of clean water, reliable electricity, timely law enforcement, maintenance of housing, transportation, waste recollection and other basic services are insufficient”.
+“Informal settlements are neighborhoods where sanitation services, clean water supply, reliable electricity, law enforcement, housing maintenance, transportation, waste collection, and other basic services are insufficient.”

-In Kigali-Rwanda, the worst living conditions are found in relatively small portions in inner-urban centers (Like Nyamirambo where CC-JOBS is operating), where population densities are the highest while infrastructure are insufficiently available.
+In Kigali, the worst living conditions are found in relatively small pockets of inner-urban centers — such as Nyamirambo, where CC-JOBS operates — where population density is highest but infrastructure is most limited.

 Meester Mulderstraat 18